arkalim/obsidian-vault/Notes/Kubectl.md

 - This is the most powerful way to control the K8s cluster (compared to Kubernetes Dashboard and API)

 ## Commands
+- List all components - `kubectl get all`
 - List nodes - `kubectl get nodes`
 - List pods - `kubectl get pods`
 - List services - `kubectl get services`